G. Kishan Reddy

-Gangapuram Kishan Reddy (born 15 June 1960) is an Indian politician who is serving as the 25th Minister of Coal & 45th Minister of Mines since 2024.
+Gangapuram Kishan Reddy (born 15 June 1960) is an Indian politician who is serving as the 25th Minister of Coal and 45th Minister of Mines since 2024.
 He also served as Minister of Tourism, Culture and Development of North Eastern Region of India from 2019 to 2024.
 He is a member of the Bharatiya Janata Party since 1980.
 He is an MP representing Secunderabad (Lok Sabha constituency) since 2019.
 He served as the floor leader of the BJP in the Andhra Pradesh Legislative Assembly in 2009 and gave it up after being elected as the state BJP president of erstwhile Andhra Pradesh.
-He was first state president of Telangana BJP from 2014 to 2016, appointed again as Telangana BJP president on 4 July 2023.
+He was first state president of Telangana BJP from 2014 to 2016, appointed again as Telangana BJP president on 4 July 2023 and served till 30 June 2025.

 Personal life and education

 Gangapuram Kishan Reddy, was born in Timmapur village in Rangareddy district of Telangana to G. Swamy Reddy and Andalamma.
 He is married to Kavya Reddy and has two children, a daughter and a son.
 He did a diploma in tool design from CITD.